abroroo/til/Authentication & Authorization/Cookie based auth in Express.md

 ## Cookie-based Authentication:

  - __Cookie-based authentication__ is a specific implementation of __session-based authentication__ where the session ID is stored in a cookie on the client side.
- - When a user logs in, the server creates a session and sets a cookie containing the session ID in the HTTP response.
- - The browser automatically includes the cookie in subsequent requests to the same domain.
- - The server reads the session ID from the cookie and uses it to retrieve the user's session data and authenticate them.
+ - Cookies-based authentication involves putting authentication data in a cookie that is saved on the user's browser, including their login credentials.
+To identify the user and preserve their authorized state, the server sends this cookie along with every subsequent request the user makes to the web application.
  - Cookies can have additional attributes like expiration time, domain, and secure flag to control their behavior.